 Dan Brown writes: “Christianity honored the Jewish Sabbath of Saturday, but Constantine shifted it to coincide with the pagan’s veneration day of the sun.
 To this day, most churchgoers attend services on Sunday morning with no idea that they are there on account of the pagan sun god’s weekly tribute—Sun-day.” (p.
 232-233)

 This is also false.
 All available evidence indicates that Christians were meeting together on Sundays long before Constantine.
-Acts 20:7, as well as 1 Corinthians 16:2, written two hundred years before Constantine was born, talk about believers coming together, breaking bread and studying the Word on “the first day of the week” which would have been Sunday, a day that the early church referred to as “the Lord’s day” (Rev. 1:10).
+Acts 20:7, as well as 1 Corinthians 16:2, written two hundred years before Constantine was born, talk about believers coming together, breaking bread and studying the Word on “the first day of the week” which would have been Sunday, a day the early church referred to as “the Lord’s day” (Rev. 1:10).

 It had nothing to do with Constantine.
 He wasn’t even born yet.
 It had everything to do with the fact that Sunday was the day of Christ’s resurrection (John 20:1) and post-resurrection appearances (Jn.
 20:19, 26).